jfroehlich/eleventy-plugin-component-tag/README.md

 eleventy-plugin-component-tag
 ================================================================================

+!!
+This repository has moved to: https://codeberg.org/jfroehlich/eleventy-plugin-component-tag !!

 Render basic components from your fractal design library into your eleventy site using nunjucks.
 Or create your standalone design library with just eleventy.